 Fear of contact by Russian officers in contact with the liberal West was to reappear again with Joseph Stalin.
 Meanwhile, Nicholas I was hardened in his conservatism by the Decembrist Rising.
 He feared the masses, the nobility and intellectuals.
 He extended the use of secret police, and, in Russia, fear of informers, arrest and arbitrary police procedures increased.

-In the early 1820s, the French were enjoying economic prosperity.
-In 1824, Louis XVIII died, and he was succeeded by his brother, the Count of Artois, who became Charles X. Then came a bank crash in Britain in 1825.
-That was followed by a bad harvest in France 1826 and hard winters in 1828-29 and 1829-30.
-People were burdened by high food prices.
-Charles believed in absolute monarchy and the divine right of kings, and he appointed a premier, Jules de Polignac, who believed that he could converse with the Virgin Mary, while parliament (Chamber of Deputies) was filled with anti-clerics – not a good mix.
-Charles responded to parliament's dislike of de Polignac by dismissing it, and in the parliamentary elections of 1830 more liberal-leftists were elected than was pleasing to Charles.
+In 1824, Louis XVIII died and was succeeded by his brother, the Count of Artois, who became Charles X. Then came the 1925 stock market panic and bank crash in Britain.
+This was followed by bad harvests in 1826 and hard winters in 1828-29 and 1829-30.
+People in France were burdened by high food prices.
+King Charles’ premier, Jules de Polignac, believed that he could converse with the Virgin Mary while the Chamber of Deputies was filled with anti-clerics.
+King Charles responded to the Chamber of Deputy’s dislike of de Polignac by dismissing it, and in the parliamentary elections of 1830 more liberal-leftists were elected than was pleasing to Charles.
 Before the new parliament could meet, he dissolved parliament.
 Then he reduced the number of people allowed to vote, imposed censorship on the press and called for new elections.
-Politically it was about as shrewd as his failed attempt to take power from Napoleon back in 1804.
-On July 27, 1830, barricades went up in the streets of Paris.
-On July 28, clashes between people in the streets of Paris and agents of authority were triumphant for the people, a clash depicted in Delacroix's painting "Liberty Leading the People."
+The result on July 27, 1830, was a return of people to the barricades.
+On July 28 there were clashes between people in the streets of Paris and agents of authority, a clash to be depicted in Delacroix's painting "Liberty Leading the People."
 Charles X abdicated and at the end of July went into exile, back to Britain.